afrnmohsin/Website_redesign_origami/README.md

-Website Redesign Challenge - 60min challenge
+-Website Redesign Challenge - 60min challenge

 Introduction:
 Welcome, students!
 In this exciting team activity, you'll have the opportunity to showcase your HTML and CSS skills while working collaboratively with your peers.
 The goal is to redesign a simple website, focusing on design principles, user experience, and creativity.
 Let's dive in!